-Losing weight is not a child’s play.
-In fact, it can lead to detrimental habits that can cause more harm to your body.
+Losing weight is no child’s play.
+In fact, it can lead to detrimental habits that cause more harm to your body.

-In a study published in the journal Obesity, it’s best to lose weight gradually.
+A study published in the journal Obesity found that it’s best to lose weight gradually.
 With rapid, forced weight loss, there is a high chance you are losing muscle, water and bone instead of fats.
-Remember, the secret to losing weight is neither an extreme diet nor bursts of intensive exercise.
-The body likes incremental changes in terms of diet and exercise.
+Basically, this means the body likes incremental changes in terms of diet and exercise.

-The same applies to people who go on crash diets in an effort to fast-track their weight loss.
-Diets that unnaturally restrict calories or the types of food allowed can open up a spectrum of health issues, including a weakened immune system, an increased risk of dehydration, and an increased possibility of future weight rebound.
+This is especially true for people who go on crash diets to fast-track their weight loss.
+Diets that unnaturally restrict calories or the types of food allowed can open up a spectrum of health issues, including an increased possibility of weight rebound.

 1. Sleeping irregularly

 If you’re watching your weight, the amount of sleep you get may be just as important as your diet and exercise.
 In fact, studies have found that a lack of sleep can be a significant contributor to obesity.

 For starters, people who lack sleep are more likely to be too tired throughout the day to exercise.

 Sleep-deprived people are also likely to consume more calories throughout the day, since being awake for longer hours maximises opportunities for eating.
 It also upsets the balance between hormones that regulate our appetite.
 A study on 12 men found that when participants were allowed only four hours of sleep, they ate an average of 559 more calories the following day, compared to when they were allowed eight hours.

 Singaporeans work some of the longest hours worldwide.
 If we’re not careful, this can eat into bedtime.
 To take care of your weight, start by taking care of your sleeping schedule!